MaxFiveTen/BugHunter/README.md

-#  BugHunterer - Advanced Web Vulnerability Scanner
+#  BugHunter - Advanced Web Vulnerability Scanner

 BugHunterer is a comprehensive, Python-based web vulnerability scanner and penetration testing framework that I am starting to work on for potential bug hunting automation.